ulinnuhaha/fine_tuning_LM/README.md

 If you want to change the API provider and the LLM version please go to `fine_tuning` repository.

 ## Fine-tuning NLLB
-If you want to perform fine-tuning NLLB-200's distilled 1.3B variant, run the following command:
+If you want to perform fine-tuning NLLB-200's distilled 1.3B and mBART-50 variants, run the following command:
 ```
 python fsl_main.py \
   --model_name llama_31_8b \